gwardwell/apollo-federation-playground/README.md

 You can then make whatever queries you like against http://localhost:4000/.
 Note that the examples here will fail to resolve since the resolver endpoints are fake.
-You can view the query plan for your operation via the Apollo Sandbox query planner tab or in
+You can view the query plan for your operation via the Apollo Sandbox query planner tab.

 ### Viewing an Apollo Gateway query plan